 - 1 cup plus 2 tablespoons organic coconut sugar, sucanat or pure cane sugar

 We suggest making the frosting first so it can be chilled while the cake is being made and cooled.
-1 1/2 cups of traditional organic powdered sugar can be used instead of the homemade variety above.
+1 1/2 cups of traditional organic powdered sugar can be used instead of the homemade variety below.
 Frosting will be very spreadable and soft.
 For a stiffer frosting use full-fat cream cheese and omit the Greek yogurt.

 For the Cake

 1. Preheat your oven to 350 degrees Fahrenheit and grease two 8-inch round pans thoroughly with coconut oil or butter.